-If you suspect that someone you know is being abused, take some time to talk with the person.
-Remember, you could possibly help to save that person's life or the life of their child/children.
+If you suspect that someone you know is being abused, take sometime to talk with the person.
+Remember, you could possibly help to save that person's life of their child/children.
 Here are guidelines for discussing the subject:

-- Show her/him/they that you are not placing blame; that you know that he/she/they are not causing the abuse - Listen, knowing that talking about the situation can be difficult - Participate however you can, from just listening to offering short-term housing if your friend chooses to leave the situation - Ask the person what the experience has been like.
-He/she/them knows their situation the best and may need to talk about it with a trusted friend - Be patient.
-Many feelings; shame, relief, fear, anger, and many others can surface when your friend discusses the situation - Understand that leaving the situation can be scary and can actually put your friend at an increased risk of violence - Educate your friend about options available to them and urge them to call the 24-hour hotline where they will receive victim advocacy program in the United States)
+- Show her/him/they that you are not placing blame; that you know thahe/she/they are not causing the abuse - Listen, knowing that talking about the situation can be difficult - Participate however you can, from just listening to offering short-term houing if your friend chooses to leave the situation - Ask the person what the experience has been like.
+He/she/them know/their situation the best and may need to talk about it with a trusted friend - Be patient.
+Many feelings; shame, relief, fear, anger, and many others ca surface when your friend discusses the situation - Understand that leaving the situation can be scary and can actually put yor friend at an increased risk of violence - Educate your friend about options available to them and urge them to clathe 24-hour hotline where they will receive victim advocacy